KriishAHate/Portfolio-Site/_pages/research-denitrification.md

 title: "Denitrification process rates along a gradient of salt-marsh health"
 permalink: /research/denitrification-salt-marsh/
 nav: false
-description: "Independent study to relate marsh condition and historical ditching to denitrification rates, leveraging multispectral drone mapping as context."
+# description: "Independent study to relate marsh condition and historical ditching to denitrification rates, leveraging multispectral drone mapping as context."
 hero_image: /assets/img/research/denitrification.jpg
 tags: [biogeochemistry, denitrification, wetlands, nutrient cycling]
 ---

+> Independent study to relate marsh condition and historical ditching to denitrification rates, leveraging multispectral drone mapping as context.

 ## Overview
 Following the NJDEP mapping work, I developed an **independent proposal** to examine how **marsh condition and historical ditching** influence **denitrification rates**.
 The goal is to place measured rates in the context of **multispectral drone indices** and site condition to understand **ecosystem functioning and service retention** across a marsh-health gradient.